WHAT IS STELARA®?

 - STELARA® is intended for use under the guidance and supervision of your doctor.
 In children 12 years and older, it is recommended that STELARA® be administered by a healthcare provider.
 If your doctor decides that you or a caregiver may give your injections of STELARA® at home, you should receive training on the right way to prepare and inject STELARA®.
 Your doctor will determine the right dose of STELARA® for you, the amount for each injection, and how often you should receive it.
 Do not try to inject STELARA® yourself until you or your caregiver have been shown how to inject STELARA® by your doctor or nurse.

-Common side effects of STELARA® include: upper respiratory infections, headache, and tiredness in psoriasis patients; joint pain and nausea in psoriatic arthritis patients; and upper respiratory infections, redness at the injection site, vaginal yeast infections, urinary tract infections, and redness at the injection site.
+Common side effects of STELARA® include: upper respiratory infections, headache, and tiredness in psoriasis patients; joint pain and nausea in psoriatic arthritis patients; and upper respiratory infections, redness at the injection site, vaginal yeast infections, itching, urinary tract infections, and vomiting in Crohn’s disease patients.
 These are not all of the possible side effects with STELARA®.
 Tell your doctor about any side effect that you experience.
 Ask your doctor or pharmacist for more information.

 Requires Adobe® Reader®.
 Click here to download